 At the end of the Recovery disk creation process the Recovery program will normally state that since you have created your disaster recovery disk(s) you can now delete the Recovery Partition on your hard drive.

-I recommend that you keep your Recovery Partition on your hard drive - don't remove or delete it!
+I recommend that you keep your Recovery Partition on your hard drive - don't remove or delete it if not absolutely necessary!

 If you were to have a problem (such as a severe PC virus) that required re-installation of the Windows OS you could use the Recovery Partition on your hard drive to either Refresh or Reset your PC.
 This process may not be possible if the Recovery Partition were not left intact on your hard drive.